 If you’re traveling on a tight budget, there are still plenty of great options for you in Fortuna.
 Hostels and budget hotels offer affordable accommodations without sacrificing comfort.

 More Costa Rica travel inspiration

-I hope you enjoyed this blog post about the epic adventure hiking up Arenal volcano in La Fortuna, Costa Rica.
-If you have any questions about this experience, don’t hesitate to send us a message or comment under this post.
+I hope you enjoyed this blog post about the Arenal volcano hikes in La Fortuna, Costa Rica.
+If you have any questions, don’t hesitate to send us a message or comment under this post.